-All children will have an opportunity to read their home / school reading book weekly with an adult.
+All children will have an opportunity to read weekly with support in school.
 We use a ‘banded’ scheme which is carefully graded to move the readers on; using one small step at a time.
 We use a variety of reading books.
 In the main they are from the Phonic Bug scheme and the Oxford Reading Tree scheme.

 In addition to that ‘Guided Reading’ takes place in class.
 Reading activities are used to further develop word recognition and comprehension skills.
 The children have the opportunity to experience many different types of texts.
-Each guided reading group works at least once a week with the teacher.
+Each guided reading group works at least twice a week with the support of an adult.

 Other activities during guided reading sessions vary but may include: